 All research expenses in the department, including most student stipends, are paid by grants and contracts held by faculty.
 Thus, students must make a research affiliation no later than the middle of the spring semester of their first year in order to continue in the program and to receive further support.
+In particular, student financial support beyond the end of the Spring semester (typically around May 15) depends on successful affiliation with a research adviser.
 An earlier affiliation allows a more rapid transition to research at the end of the semester.